cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 Blocks in the schematic must not overlap.
 Overlapping blocks are detected and cause compilation error.

 Blocks larger than 1x1 are placed into the schematic in such a way that their lower-left corner is at the given coordinates.
-This makes it quite natural to design schematic starting in the lower left corner, i.e. from coordinates (0, 0), and building right and up (or up and right).
+This makes it quite natural to design schematic starting in the lower left corner, i.e., from coordinates (0, 0), and building right and up (or up and right).

 Block position may also be negative (see [Origin and dimensions calculation](#origin-and-dimensions-calculation)).